wso2-attic/product-private-paas/README.md

 Giving you all the power of cloud, WSO2 Private PaaS is built on top of the Apache Stratos project.
 It is the most complete, enterprise-grade solution, offering an open Platform as a Service, enriched with all the generic features that a PaaS would include.
 More significantly, it adds functionality to host pre-integrated, fully multi-tenant WSO2 Carbon middleware products as cartridges that deliver a wide range of cloud PaaS.

+## WSO2 Cartridges

+WSO2 Private PaaS can be used together with WSO2 cartridges to deploy WSO2 services on the cloud.
+Cartridges for WSO2 products can be found at WSO2 Private PaaS Cartridges(https://github.com/wso2/private-paas-cartridges) GitHub repository.